 Starting in Llangollen, this 6 mile / 9.5km walk meanders through the beautiful countryside, taking you up high above the town for brilliant views across the Dee Valley.
-On the way you'll walk through the history of the area - from ancient castles to industrial heritage via tranquil rural religious sites.
 The route follows the Llangollen Canal and the River Dee towards Berwyn, then past the Horseshoe Falls to Llantysilio Church.
 Then it's uphill to Valle Crucis Abbey and across to Castell Dinas Brân before heading back down to Llangollen.
 Some of the walk is challenging with steep paths and stiles, so please take care.

 Take a stroll along the Victoria Promenade to the Riverside Park for a picnic or watch the river tumble down beneath the bridge.
 This is a great base to explore the area and the Llangollen History Trail is one of the best ways to do it.

 The Llangollen Canal

 The Llangollen Canal meanders towards the English border through peaceful countryside and over impressive aqueducts.
 Opened in 1805 to carry slate from nearby quarries to the growing cities of England, with the coming of the railways the canal companies soon faced bankruptcy.
 The solution was tourism and the Llangollen Wharf Pleasure Boat Company was founded in 1884.
 Visitors can still enjoy one of the most laid back forms of transport in the form of a Horse-Drawn Boat trip over Thomas Telford's famous Pontcysyllte Aqueduct, one of Wales' UNESCO World Heritage Sites.

 The River Dee